 Reflection is a process that allows us to create an internal space for exploring traumatic experiences that have hurt and continue to hurt us.
 Reflection works better when we practice it on our own and is a good way for us to explore our internal dialogue.

 Reflection helps us study our feelings in depth, so that we come away with a more positive understanding of ourselves, our situation and other people’s perspectives.

 Reasons for using reflection:

 - It helps us identify and learn from our mistakes;

 - It gives us a clear perspective;

 - It makes us happier;

-It’s easy for us to say we want to heal, but unless we’re prepared to deal with our issues and put the work in, we can never heal fully.
+It’s easy for us to say we want to heal, but unless we’re prepared to deal with putting the work in, we can never fully heal.
 Reflection is a good way to bring a close to many issues often left unresolved.